Drug and Alcohol Detox

-Typically these symptoms subside by day three to five leaving fatigue, chills and muscle soreness.
+Typically these symptoms subside by day three to five.
+Lingering symptoms may include fatigue, chills and muscle soreness.
 Psychological symptoms like depression and anxiety may last for several weeks or months.

 Benzo detox – The first three days can be the toughest.
 Without medical treatment you may experience:

 Stimulant detox – The length of stimulant withdrawal depends on the type of stimulant.
 It also depends on how fast-acting the stimulant is.
 Usually you’ll experience a “crash” within a day or two of the last dose.
 During this time, methamphetamines and cocaine can bring about physical and psychological complications.
 Withdrawal symptoms range from paranoia and depression to tremors and aches.
 Sleep issues as well as depression or anxiety may linger for several weeks.